C1574

 Tabula Asiae XII

-Very early map of Ceylon with a superb woodcut of the ‘Pascua Elephantum’ (an elephant at pasture) which Ptolemy wrote in his Geographia, of seeing at the base of the Malli Mountains.
-In the lower left is a decorative cartouche … Read Full Description
+Very early map of Sri Lanka named Taprobana, with a superb woodcut of the ‘Pascua Elephantum’ (an elephant at pasture) at the base of the Malli Mountains which Ptolemy described in his Geographia.
+In the lower left is a panel … Read Full Description

 (C017)